 A KID COULD…

-- Write a note to your parent and place it on the bathroom counter.
+- Write an encouraging note to your parent and place it on the bathroom counter.

-- Go knock on a friends door and invite them to play.
+- Knock on a friend’s door and invite them to play.

 I write with church leaders in mind and I would be honored to have you join me by subscribing to the blog.
 You can take a look at the top posts here.
 The posts are categorized: pastors, worship leaders, student ministry and kids ministry.
 In case we’re just meeting, here’s little about my life.